mtttech/authenticity/README.md

 * Name your workout.
 * State how many exercises were done.
-* State the name of the exercise, how many sets, reps in each set and how much weight was used.
+* State the name of the targeted body part, the exercise, how many sets, reps in each set and how much weight was used.

 ### Delete Exercises